yunuseyvz/portfolio_old/README.md

 Open the project folder and Navigate to `/src/components/`. <br/>
 You will find all the components used and you can edit your information accordingly.

+##Ideas and TODOs
+- Add transition and scroll animations
+- Improve the resume page
+- (maybe) Integrate a playable demo in the projects page